 SMPTE Opens Call for Papers for SMPTE 2017 Annual Technical Conference & Exhibition

-WHITE PLAINS, N.Y. —The Society of Motion Picture and Television Engineers, the organization whose standards work has supported a century of technological advances in entertainment technology, is seeking proposals for technical papers for the SMPTE 2017 Annual Technical Conference & Exhibition, Oct.
-23-26, 2017, in Hollywood, Calif.
+WHITE PLAINS, N.Y. -- Mar.
+1, 2017 -- The Society of Motion Picture and Television Engineers(R) (SMPTE(R)), the organization whose standards work has supported a century of technological advances in entertainment technology, is seeking proposals for technical papers for the SMPTE 2017 Annual Technical Conference & Exhibition (SMPTE 2017), Oct.
+23-26, 2017, in Hollywood, California.
 Proposed papers must be informational and address technical theory, research, innovations, applications, or practices specific to an evolving technology relevant to the media industry.
 Abstracts must be submitted online no later than May 15.

 "As SMPTE enters its next century, technological innovation is accelerating," said SMPTE Education Director Sara Kudrle, SMPTE Fellow and SMPTE 2017 program committee co-chair along with Thomas Edwards.
 "The technologies that enable creative storytelling have already made significant advancements.
 Higher resolutions, faster frame rates, wider color gamut, and bit depths are regularly being introduced while current conversations are exploring IT and cloud technologies, virtualization, and artificial intelligence with a focus on how they will impact the industry.
 The papers presented at the conference will delve into these and other key questions shaping the future of the motion imaging industry."

-Possible paper topics include subjects such as ultra-high definition; color and dynamic-range management; the future of media distribution via OTT, ATSC 3.0, mobile, etc.; media infrastructure (SDI, IP); workflow management (file-based, automation); cloud and virtualized media processing; image acquisition and processing; content management and storage, restoration, and preservation; cinema processing and projection technology; human perception of images and sound; image and sound quality and monitoring; new compression techniques and implementations; content and network security; new audio technologies; advances in display technologies; future media technology (virtual reality, augmented reality, 360 video); machine learning and artificial intelligence (AI) technology for professional content creation; and encouraging diversity in science, technology, engineering, and math.
+Possible paper topics include subjects such as ultra high definition (UHD); color and dynamic range management; the future of media distribution (OTT, ATSC 3.0, mobile, etc.); media infrastructure (SDI, IP); workflow management (file-based, automation); cloud and virtualized media processing; image acquisition and processing; content management and storage, restoration, and preservation; cinema processing and projection technology; human perception of images and sound; image and sound quality and monitoring; new compression techniques and implementations; content and network security; new audio technologies; advances in display technologies; future media technology (virtual reality, augmented reality, 360 video); machine learning and artificial intelligence (AI) technology for professional content creation; and encouraging diversity in science, technology, engineering, and math (STEM).

 A more comprehensive listing of potential topics, along with instructions on submitting an abstract, is available at www.smpte.org/smpte2017.